Europe's Christmas markets warily open as COVID cases rise

 8 of15 FILE - A man takes photographs in a deserted square at the St. Stephen's Cathedral in Vienna, Austria, Nov.
 22, 2021.
 Despite the pandemic inconveniences, stall owners selling ornaments, roasted chestnuts and other holiday-themed items in Frankfurt and other European cities are relieved to be open at all for their first Christmas market in two years, especially with new restrictions taking effect in Germany, Austria and other countries as COVID-19 infections hit record highs.
 Vadim Ghirda/AP Show More Show Less 9 of15

-10 of15 Vender Nils Knauerbstnads stands in his booth at the Christmas market in central Frankfurt, Germany, Tuesday, Nov.
+10 of15 CORRECTS NAME OF PERSON IN THE PHOTO - Vendor Jens Knauer stands in his booth at the Christmas market in central Frankfurt, Germany, Tuesday, Nov.
 23, 2021.
 Despite the pandemic inconveniences, stall owners selling ornaments, roasted chestnuts and other holiday-themed items in Frankfurt and other European cities are relieved to be open at all for their first Christmas market in two years, especially with new restrictions taking effect in Germany, Austria and other countries as COVID-19 infections hit record highs.
 Michael Probst/AP Show More Show Less

 11 of15 FILE - A girl rides on a merry-go-round on the first day of the Christmas market in Frankfurt, Germany, Monday, Nov.
 22, 2021.
 Despite the pandemic inconveniences, stall owners selling ornaments, roasted chestnuts and other holiday-themed items in Frankfurt and other European cities are relieved to be open at all for their first Christmas market in two years, especially with new restrictions taking effect in Germany, Austria and other countries as COVID-19 infections hit record highs.
 Michael Probst/AP Show More Show Less 12 of15